JetBrains/teamcity-documentation/topics/typed-parameters.md

 The password value is stored in the configuration files under [TeamCity Data Directory](teamcity-data-directory.md).
 {product="tcc"}

 >The value is hidden in the build log by a plain search-and-replace algorithm.
-If you have a trivial password of "123", all occurrences of the "123" pattern will be replaced, which could potentially expose the password.
+If you have a trivial password of "123", all occurrences of the "123" pattern will be replaced in the log, which could potentially expose the password.
 > Setting the parameter to the _Password_ type does not guarantee that the raw value cannot be retrieved.
 Any project administrator can retrieve it, and any developer who can change the build script could potentially write malicious code to get the password.
 >
 {type="warning"}